A discolored toenail can present itself for a variety of reasons.

 A subungual hematoma is a collection of blood that pools between the nail plate

 and the nail bed.
 This is a result of trauma to the nail by either constant

 jamming of a toe in a shoe or a direct injury such as someone stepping on your

-toe during the Black Friday Rush!
+toe.
 Most often this is painful.

-Occasionally the podiatrist will bore a small hole in the nail to release some pressure.
+Occasionally, the podiatrist will bore a small hole in the nail to release some pressure.
 The

-If you believe you have a fungal nail and would like it treated, please make an appointment with Dr. Julie and she will gladly treat you!
+If you believe you have a fungal nail and would like it treated, please make an appointment with our podiatrists and we will gladly treat you!